 Technological innovation will also play a crucial role.
 Digital traceability solutions can track materials across complex global supply chains.
 Smart sensors and IoT can optimize resource use and identify efficiencies.
-Machine learning can help predict

-"Do no harm" is no longer enough - Colm McDaid patterns of use, performance, and failure to inform circular design.
+Machine learning can help predict patterns of use, performance, and failure to inform circular design.
 Advances in materials science can facilitate the substitution of hazardous chemicals in production processes.